wp-plugins/google-ads-master/readme.txt

 * Minimal code for a Small system trace with extremely fast page load times
 * For heavy duty wordpress websites where google ads income needs to be reliable and steady

+* TechGasp Shortcode Framework v3:
+* Universal Shortcode for all pages and posts, same Shortcode applies to all pages and posts.
+Option to Automatically add the shortcode to all pages and posts or manually add the pre-built shortcode individually per page or post.
+Option to automatically only show the shortcode in Posts and not Pages.
+Option to Automatically show the shortcode After the Title or After the Content.
-* Shortcode Framework v3.
-Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Individual Shortcode for each page or post, individual customized shortcode per page or post
-* Shortcodes allow you to professionally display your instagram photos inside your wordpress pages and posts
+* Shortcodes allow you to professionally display your plugin inside pages and posts maintaining fast page load times and excellent Google SEO
 * [Advanced Version Link](http://wordpress.techgasp.com/google-ads-master/)

 **ONLINE DEMO**